-The complete TIP document has been divided into multiple sections.
-Included is a general overview of the TIP and the TIP development process, which can help familiarize you with what the TIP is and is not, how it was developed, and what can be expected for projects in the TIP.
-The document also contains various summaries of the Pennsylvania programs; a description of the TIP public involvement process, including issues relating to Environmental Justice (EJ) and Title VI; an explanation of the mapping application and project listings; and codes and abbreviations included in the document.
-This reference information is followed by the Competitive Programs section, the project listings, and finally, the Major Project Status Report.
+The complete Draft TIP document has been divided into multiple sections.
+Included is a general overview of the Draft TIP and the TIP development process, which can help familiarize you with what the TIP is and is not, how it was developed, and what can be expected for projects in the TIP.
+The document also contains various summaries of the Pennsylvania programs; a description of the TIP public involvement process, including issues relating to environmental justice and Title VI; an explanation of the mapping application and project listings; and codes and abbreviations included in the document.
+This reference information is followed by the Competitive Programs section, Major Project Status Report and, finally, the project listings.

-At the end of the document, there are four appendices: (A) Board Resolutions; (B) State DOT Financial, and General and Procedural Guidance Used in Developing the Program, and SEPTA's Financial Capacity Analysis and TAM Plan; (C) Memorandum of Understanding on Procedures to Amend and Modify the TIP; (D) DVRPC TIP-LRP Project Benefit Evaluation Criteria.

-There is also an addendum, which is a companion document.
-This document contains four additional appendices: (E) Executive Summary of the Documentation of the Conformity Finding, (F) Environmental Justice Appendix, (G) Title VI Policy Statement and Complaint Procedures, and (H) Summary of Public Involvement Process, Original Public Comments, Responses to Public Comments, List of Recommended Changes, Public Comment Outreach Documentation, the Highlights of the Draft DVRPC FY2023 TIP for Pennsylvania, Public Notice, a copy of a letter sent to the Tribal Nations notifying the Nations of DVRPC's Core Planning Activities, and Proof of Publication.
+At the end of the document, there are five appendices: (a) Acknowledgment of Board Resolutions; (b) State DOT Financial, and Guidance and Procedural Guidance used in developing the program; (c) Memorandum of Understanding on Procedures to Amend and Modify the TIP; (d) DVRPC TIP-LRP Project Benefit Evaluation Criteria, (e) Acknowledgment of the Executive Summary of the Draft Documentation of the Conformity Finding, (f) Environmental Justice Appendix, (g) Title VI Policy Statement and Complaint Procedures, and (h) Summary of Public Involvement Process, Original Public Comments, Responses to Public Comments, List of Recommended Changes, Public Comment Outreach Documentation, the Highlights of the Draft DVRPC FY2023 TIP for Pennsylvania, Public Notice, a copy of a letter sent to the Tribal Nations notifying the Nations of DVRPC's Core Planning Activities, and Proof of Publication.